-Dentists face a myriad of risk exposures pertaining to legal liability.
-These exposures arise from various aspects of civil, criminal, and administrative law at both the federal and state levels.
+Dentists encounter a myriad of risk exposures pertaining to legal liability.
+These exposures arise from various aspects of civil, criminal, and administrative law and regulations at both the federal and state levels.
 The chart below highlights some of the risks dentists must address.